fdac18/news/README.md

 # Class on Nov 02
    - MiniProject2 phase2 due
    As of 1:30PM Nov 02
-   - I don't see forks for
+   - I don't see forks for:
-        - Tasmia,
-	- desai07,
 	- jyu25utk,
 	- nschwerz,
 	- ray830305
-   - I dont see any activity for
+   - I dont see any activity in the forks:
         - 3PIV
 	- CipherR9
         - tgoedecke